barankcay/2D-Incompressible-Flow-Solver/README.md

     ```sh
     .\IncompSolver.exe

-3. **Visualize**: Open the generate .vtk file in ParaView for visualization
+3. **Visualize**: Open the generate '.vtk' file in ParaView for visualization

 ## References
 -Mark Owkes, "A guide to writing your first CFD solver", April 2024.